chromium/chromium/docs/dangling_ptr_guide.md

 // Usage:
 // raw_ptr<T, DisableDanglingPtrDetection> dangling_ptr;
 //
-// When using it, please provide a justification about what guarantees it will
+// When using it, please provide a justification about what guarantees that it
-// never be dereferenced after becoming dangling. using DisableDanglingPtrDetection = base::RawPtrMayDangle;
+// will never be dereferenced after becoming dangling. using DisableDanglingPtrDetection =
+    base::raw_ptr_traits::TraitBundle<base::raw_ptr_traits::MayDangle>;
 ```

 **In emergency situations**: `DanglingUntriaged` can be used similarly, in case